is it possible to enter Tibet from Nepal in March? We are two docotrs hoping to visit the hospitals in Lhasa.

 However, normally they will tell you to come the following morning to apply for a travel permit.
 For the permit you pay approx. 1200Yuan ('97/'98 rate).
 This includes a drive straight to Shigatse (1 ½ days) or Lhasa (2 ½ days) if they have a car the same day.
 Otherwise you will leave as soon as they have a car.

 An alternative way to travel is with a permit obtained in KTM.
 If you don't like the thrill of uncertainty and have limited time only, then you can take transport from KTM to Lhasa for 250$.
 This trip includes a 4 hour transfer by tourist bus to Kodari, and then a drive to Nyalam (day 1); to Lhatse (day 2); to Shigatse (day 3); to Lhasa (day 4).
 There are only very few agencies in KTM which offer this kind of cheap trip.
 You can also do this trip without a Chinese visa, travelling on a group visa of 5 pax minimum.
 The only difference is that you have to enter and leave the country the same time and of course pay a visa fee.
 The cost has just increased and is generally around 35$ for all nationalities. almost 8 years ago

 It is possible to enter Tibet from Nepal, but March is a problem, Tibet is usually closed during March since 2008 when an unrest happened.

 Tibet is usually closed from early March to around the first week of April, it's slightly different every year, so you should contact your tour agency and ask them to keep you update.

-Tour agencies are usually informed of the reopening of Tibet a few days earlier than the actual reopening, info is not very transparent here. almost 7 years ago
+Tour agencies are usually informed of the reopening of Tibet a few days earlier than the actual reopening, info is not very transparent here. about 7 years ago